SSES – Stockholm School of Entrepreneurship

 Learn.
 Educate.
 Elevate.

-Elevate your teaching with evidence-based solutions and empower your students to become more entrepreneurial during and beyond their studies.
+Elevate your teaching with evidence-based solutions and empower your students through our entrepreneurship education program, designed to support entrepreneurial learning during and beyond their studies.

 Marathon